Autumn Budget 2025: What can we expect?

 With Labour’s manifesto commitment ruling out increases to Income Tax, National Insurance (NI), and VAT – and spending cuts looking difficult given the backlash to the Winter Fuel Allowance and disability cuts – the Chancellor may end up exploring alternative revenue-raising measures.

-Key areas – and what we could expect to hear this Autumn
+Key areas that could be covered this Autumn

 Pensions and tax-free cash

 Currently, from age 55, you can usually take up to 25% of your pension money without needing to pay any tax.
-This is provided you take the money as one or more lump sums and do not take more than £268,275 as lump sums in total.
+This is provided you take the money as one or more ‘Pension Commencement Lump Sums’ (tax-free cash payments) and, unless you have a certain type of protection (known as Fixed or Enhanced Protection), do not take more than £268,275 in total as tax-free cash.

-This limit is called the lump sum allowance (LSA) and applies to all pensions, not to each one.
+This limit is called the lump sum allowance (LSA) and applies to the total of all pensions, not to each one individually.

 Pensions and Inheritance Tax – what do we expect next?

-Rules continue to evolve, impacting how pension pots can be passed on.
+Rules continue to evolve, and following the changes announced at last year’s budget, the way pensions are passed on is changing.
 From April 2027, unused pension funds and lump-sum death benefits payable from registered pension schemes will potentially be liable to Inheritance Tax, but full legislation hasn’t been finalised yet.

 Remember, taking money out of your pension before you actually need it can sometimes do more harm than good to your long-term wealth.
 We may hear more in the upcoming Budget, but for now, if you have any questions, it’s best to seek financial advice.